MonstrousSoftware/SimpleVehicle/README.md

 - There is a fake understeer effect to avoid turning very fast at high speed (by clamping the car rotation speed).
 - There is no oversteer effect, the tires have perfect grip.
 You cannot do wheel spin.

+To develop this into a racing game, you would need to combine it with a physics library such as Bullet.